 The Soil-Plant Analysis Laboratory provides soil, plant, microbiological, water and wastewater analysis services.

 The ULM Soil Plant Analysis Laboratory serves the regional municipal, industrial and agricultural communities as well as the community at large in northeast Louisiana and is the only soil and plant analysis lab located on a university campus in north Louisiana to offer a full range of such services.

 Laboratory manager: Kristopher Kelley

 Location: Chemistry and Natural Science Building, Room 117

 Student Publications serves as a fully functioning newsroom and media design production facility under the auspices of the Department of Communication.
 Located in Stubbs Hall Room 131, Student Publications is home to the Hawkeye student newspaper, the Chacahoula yearbook, and the Helicon, a literary magazine published once a year in conjunction with the Department of English.
 The newsroom/studio features multiple iMac computers, scanners, digital cameras, video cameras, voice recorders, and the latest Adobe Creative Suite desktop publishing and video/photography software.
 The newsroom/studio also features a 42-inch, wall-mounted, flat-screen television and two smaller flat screen televisions used for watching newscasts.

 Contact: (318) 342-5454

 The Write Place

-The Write Place is an informal, comfortable, and technologically-cutting edge space where writers at any level or point in the writing process can talk about their writing concerns with tutors who are willing to listen, share, and respond.
-The goal of these tutorial writing conversations is not necessarily to perfect a given paper so much as it is to help writers investigate their own thinking and writing processes as they work through writing assigned in their classes.
+The Write Place is an informal, comfortable, and technologically-advanced space where writers at any level or point in the writing process can talk about their writing concerns with tutors who are willing to listen, share, and respond.
+The goal of these tutorial writing conversations is not necessarily to perfect a given paper so much as it is to help writers investigate their own thinking and writing processes as they work through writing assignments in their classes.